501c3 Status: Everything You Need to Know

 Giving to a public charity is attractive to many donors because the gift is tax deductible to the donor.
-While other circumstances may alter these deductions on an individual basis, generally a single donor deduct from taxable income a gift of up to 50% of his or her income.
-A corporation is limited to deducting for tax purposes a gift of ten percent or less of its revenue.
+While other circumstances may alter these deductions on an individual basis, generally a single donor deduct from taxable income a gift of up to 50 percent of his or her income.
+A corporation is limited to deducting for tax purposes a gift of 10 percent or less of its revenue.

 The most recognizable public charities are those with lots of activities and programs.
 Among these are:

 - Animal welfare organizations

 - Benevolence organizations.